Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 **Parameter names reference**

-`--acsVersion`: default 6.2, but could be set to 6.1 `--ags:`: only available when acsVersion=6.1 `--alfrescoVersion`: community or enterprise `--httpMode`: http or https
+`--acsVersion`: default latest, but could be set to 6.2 or 6.1 `--ags:`: only available when acsVersion=6.1 `--alfrescoVersion`: community or enterprise `--httpMode`: http or https